Calculator Companies

 In 1967 the aircraft manufacturer North American Aviation amalgamated with the engineering company Rockwell Standard to form North American Rockwell Corp.
 In 1973 the company was renamed Rockwell International.

-Another semiconductor manufacturer American Micro-systems Inc. moved into calculator manufacture under the trade name Unicom, and was bought by Rockwell in 1972 as part of its diversification programme.
 Initially, calculators continued to be sold under the Unicom name, but this was soon changed to the Rockwell name.

 Rockwell also had a consumer electronics subsidiary called Lloyd's Electronics which sold a wide range of models of its Accumatic calculators.
 A few of these were manufactured by Rockwell though most were sourced from Asia.

 Many Rockwell hand-held calculators share a very distinctive casing design, as in the 8R below.
 These models were very successful and are common.
-The earlier models were mainly assembled in Mexico, though there was some assembly in England, but later models originate from Japan.
+The earlier models were mainly assembled in Mexico, though there was some assembly in England, but later models originate from Hong Kong and Japan.
 Rockwell also manufactured some desktop models, but these are not very common.

-Around 1977, during the great slump in calculator prices, Rockwell quit consumer electronics, including calculator manufacture, to concentrate on its core aviation, military, and industrial business, including the Space Shuttle.
+Around 1977, during the great slump in calculator prices, Rockwell completely quit consumer electronics, including calculator manufacture, to concentrate on its core aviation, military, and industrial business, including the Space Shuttle.

 Examples of Rockwell calculators